Join Our Capital Campaign

 The building suffers from structural damage.
 Despite the poured concrete construction, the flat roof continues to leak despite numerous repairs, walls are damaged, and lintels are deteriorating.

 Inadequate storage hinders operation.
 Supply cabinets cannot be adequately stocked, storage for oxygen tanks do not meet current standards, heavy equipment in bays present a safety concern, and all squad rooms are cramped and overcrowded with supplies.

 The building does not meet modern codes.
 Many current regulatory, fire, and safety codes are not met and cannot be cost effectively retrofitted.

 The Summit Volunteer First Aid Squad has employed the services of Robbie Conley, Architects.
 The firm specializes in Public Safety facilities.

 In addition to meeting the functional requirements of the Squad, the new facility is designed to augment the architectural elements of many Summit landmark buildings, including the Middle School and the Summit train station.
 The building is also designed to fit in with nearby residences, as well as the Art Center next door.

 Design consideration has also been applied to the residential properties the property abuts.
-Mechanicals such as Air Conditioning are enclosed within the building to reduce noise, and ambulance bays are directed toward the Middle School parking lot to reduce ingress and egress noise of emergency vehicles.
+Mechanicals such as Air Conditioning are enclosed within the building to reduce noise, and ambulance bays are directed toward the Middle School parking lot to minimize ingress and egress noise of emergency vehicles.